hodl-dot-farm/hodl-farm-tezos-website/index.md

 ## 2. Wait for one cycle

-**It takes only 4.5 days on average to get your first payout.**
+**It takes only 7.5 days on average to get your first payout.**

 A Tezos cycle lasts about three days.
-You need to delegate to us for **one full cycle** to get your first payout.
+You need to delegate to us for **two full cycles** to get your first payout.
 Payouts then come regularly every three days until you stop delegating.

-For example, if you delegate to us in the middle of cycle 475, your first payout will be at the end of cycle 476.
+For example, if you delegate to us in the middle of cycle 475, your first payout will be at the end of cycle 477.
+You then get paid every three days.

-Most delegation services make you wait 5 cycles.
-Why wait two weeks ? **Use hodl.farm and get your payout faster !**
+Most delegation services make you wait 7 to 12 cycles.
+Why wait for weeks ? **Use hodl.farm and get your payout faster !**

 ## 3. Check your contribution